 Our objective here is to ensure that the accounting records are being maintained accurately and currently and that no anomalous entries appear in cashbooks or financial ledgers.
 The Council uses the Rialtas accounting package to record its accounting transactions, maintaining three cash books, one for the current account at Natwest and a further cash book for the HSBC community account.
 There is also a separate cash book for recording petty cash.
-At this stage of our review we:
+In undertaking our review we have:

-- Agreed the opening Rialtas trial balance for 2020-21 with the 2019-20 closing trial balance to confirm records had been correctly brought forward; - ➤ Reviewed the External Auditor's report on 2019/20; - Checked that a full and effective cost centre and nominal account code structure remains in place; - Confirmed, based on the Rialtas Ledger back-up provided to us for our visit, that the Ledger is in balance by running a data check; - Examined and verified one sample month's cash book account transactions on the main NatWest Current account (September 2020) by reference to supporting bank statements agreeing also the reconciliations completed at 31st August and 30th September 2020; - ➤ Similarly agreed the cash book transactions in September 2020 for the HSBC community account to the statements and agreed the reconciliation at 31st August and 30th September 2020; - Confirmed arrangements for Member oversight of the bank reconciliations; and - Discussed with officers the arrangements for backing up the Ledger which we understand is done regularly to the hard drive and to a memory stick and stored in a fire proof safe.
+- Agreed the opening Rialtas trial balance for 2020-21 with the 2019-20 closing trial balance to confirm records had been correctly brought forward; - Reviewed the External Auditor's report on 2019/20; - Checked that a full and effective cost centre and nominal account code structure remains in place; - Confirmed, based on the Rialtas Ledger back-ups provided to us for each of our reviews, that the Ledger is in balance by running a data check; - Examined and verified two sample month's cash book account transactions on the main NatWest Current account (September 2020 and March 2021) by reference to supporting bank statements agreeing also the reconciliations completed at 31st August, 30th September 2020, 28th February and 31st March 2021; - ➤ Similarly agreed the cash book transactions in September 2020 and March 2021 for the HSBC community account to the statements and agreed the reconciliation at 31st August, 30th September 2020, 28th February and 31st March 2021; - > Confirmed arrangements for Member oversight of the bank reconciliations; and - Discussed with officers the arrangements for backing up the Ledger which we understand is done regularly to the hard drive and to a memory stick and stored in a fire-proof safe.

-We are pleased to record that no issues have been identified in this area from our work to date.
+We are pleased to record that no issues have been identified in this area from our work.
 The accounts are being maintained in balance and there are no material longstanding cheques in the reconciliation.
+We have agreed the cash balances to the AGAR.